Seddon Park: Usage and statistics

 Seddon Park has been used for first-class cricket since the 1956–57 season, coinciding with the formation of the Northern Districts Cricket Association and the inclusion of the Northern Districts cricket team in the Plunket Shield competition.

 The ground is used for hosting Twenty20 International matches, One Day International matches as well as Test matches.
 It has hosted a total of 9 T20Is, 34 ODIs and 25 Test matches.
 The first ODI played here was between New Zealand and India on 15 February 1981, which New Zealand won by 57 runs.
 The first Test match was played on 22–26 February 1991, between New Zealand and Sri Lanka, which was a draw.

-Kane Williamson has the highest Test score on the ground, 251 versus West Indies in 2020, whilst Ross Taylor holds the highest Test aggregate for the ground of 908 runs.
+Kane Williamson has the highest Test score on the ground, 251 versus West Indies in 2020.

 The ground was also used for one season in 2001 for the majority of Waikato and Chiefs rugby home games.
 Temporary stands were raised for the games.
 Rugby returned to the newly built Waikato Stadium for the following year.